How to Create More Songwriting Ideas Than You Need with Brainstorming

-A common songwriting problems is figuring out what to write… whether it’s “I don’t know what to write about” or “I have a great idea but I don’t know what to say about it!”
+A common songwriting problem is figuring out what to write… whether it’s “I don’t know what to write about” or “I have a great idea but I don’t know what to say about it!”
+Brainstorming is your solution.
+You unblock yourself and get your ideas onto paper where you can craft them into lyrics.
+With practice you drop straight into a flow state and dump your song ideas onto a page without distracting yourself by judging your ideas until you’ve finished.

 As you brainstorm, some ideas will be weak or even bad… Keep writing